facetframer/npcli/README.md

 # Chain together operations
 seq 10 | npcli  -e 'd*2' -e 'd + 4' -e 'd * 3' -e 'd - 12'  -e 'd / 6'
 ```

 # Just open a file for goodness sake

+It is very easy to do more on the command line that you should.
-This pretty valid, most programming languages are Turing-Complete and everything that is done
+Most programming languages are Turing-Complete and everything that is done
 here can be done in a python file with subprocesses.
 Above a certain size one-liners
 become unwieldy